Before you merge your money, it’s important to look at the pros and cons of opening different types of accounts together.

 A joint current account can be useful for handling shared expenses with your partner.

-If you’re both earning, you can decide whether you’ll both contribute your full wage, a percentage of your wage or another amount which you agree on.
-It’s useful to decide this prior to opening a joint account.
+If you’re both earning, you can decide whether you’ll each pay in your full salary or just part of it.
+It’s best to agree this before opening a joint account.

-If you do open a joint current account, be aware that it does carry some risks and there are things you need to consider.
+If you do open a joint current account, there are some things you need to bear in mind.
 For example, if one of you makes the account overdrawn, you’ll both be responsible for repaying the money.
 You’ll also lose some privacy, as you'll both be able to see what’s happening on the account.

-If you want to build up some savings together, opening a joint savings account can be a way to separate your money from your everyday spending and earn interest.
+If you want to build up some savings together, opening a joint savings account can be a way to earn interest and separate your money from your everyday spending.

 Like with a joint current account, there are risks involved when opening a savings account with someone.
 For example, if your partner takes money out of the account and spends it on something you’re not happy with, you won’t necessarily be able to get the money back.

-Keep in mind, you’ll both be responsible for paying back the money.
-If one of you stops contributing for whatever reason, the other person will still be responsible for making the full payment.
+Remember, you’ll both be responsible for paying back the money.
+If one of you stops doing so for whatever reason, the other person will still be responsible for making the full payment.

-When it comes to a credit card, you can add an additional cardholder who can use the credit, but the main credit card account holder will be responsible for paying the amount due.
+When it comes to a credit card, you can add an extra cardholder, but the main credit card account holder will be responsible for paying the amount due.

 You don’t need to merge all your finances if you don’t want to, or feel you’re not ready.